d-bl/GroundForge/docs/help/TesseLace-Index.md

 The diagrams are collected from [TesseLace.com], resulting from Ph.D research on _Algorithmically designed lace tessellations_ by Veronika Irvine.
-The images link to patterns like the TesseLace [slide show].
+* The `vari` links in the captions lead to patterns like the TesseLace [slide show].
-In turn these patterns link to the main [GroundForge] page where you can choose stitches for a color coded pair diagram and thread diagram.
+  In turn these patterns link to the main [GroundForge] page where you can choose a pattern of colors to use in the thread diagram and assign the stitches of your choice to id's representing a color coded pair diagram.
+* The `diagr` links lead directly to a page where you can choose stitches an toggle threads colors in an easier way than on the home page.

 [TesseLace.com]: https://tesselace.com
 [slide show]: https://tesselace.com/tools/inkscape-extension/
 [GroundForge]: /GroundForge/

+Groups of images
 - [Common Grounds](#common-grounds)
 - [Fish and Lotus variations](#fish-and-lotus-variations)
 - [Virgin or Rose and bias variations](#virgin-or-rose-and-bias-variations)